-- Click From Text, select the CSV file you exported from the platform.
+- Click From Text/CSV, select the CSV file you exported from the platform.

-- Under Delimiter check comma is selected, and select 65001 : Unicode (UTF-8) under File Origin.
+- Under File Origin select 65001 : Unicode (UTF-8) and under Delimiter select Comma.

-- Check the preview at the bottom table below, it should show correctly split columns and display the data accurately.
+- Check the preview, it should show correctly split columns and display the data correctly.

 - If you're happy with this, click Load to import this into the current empty workbook.